 Leave the shabby tent at home and forget the blow-up mattress, you won’t need either where you’re going.

-From lavish safari tents in the wilderness to see-through bubbles perched atop rolling hills, sleeping under the stars in pared-back luxury has never been easier or more inviting.
+From lavish safari tents in the wilderness to see-through bubbles set amongst majestic granite landscapes, sleeping under the stars in pared-back luxury has never been easier or more inviting.

 Read on for our list of the very best glamping spots in Australia.

 Top photo by Jarrad Seng

 No ‘glamping in Australia’ list would be complete without mention of the incredible, all-inclusive Sal Salis.
 Sitting in the dunes, a quick 50-metre stroll from the World Heritage-listed Ningaloo Reef, this remote glamping retreat is home to 16 off-grid safari tents.
 Blending the outback, rocky ranges and the crystal-clear ocean, words fail to describe the beauty of this place.
 Trek across the arid terrain of Cape Range National Park before cooling off with a snorkel out front or do nothing but read a book and take midday siestas—the choice is yours.

 Combining wine and camping in the most beautiful of ways, Cubby & Co. is home to two bell tents on a picturesque working vineyard, close to Canberra (alongside their compact tiny home, Dinny).
 Kitted out with goods and furnishings from local and regional designers, the tents, named Frank and Edgar, are the ultimate home-away-from-home.
 Flaky croissants and coffee in bed are included with your stay, but for a total local taster, opt to have delicious eats from nearby XO Restaurant delivered to your private deck and wash it down with a bottle of wine from Mount Majura Vineyard’s cellar door.
 This really is glamping at its finest.